anatel/snakesandladders/ReadMe.txt

 *** Snakes & Ladders ***
-You can play this game on Amazon: http://188.166.163.85:8080/Snakes_And_Ladders
+You can play this game here:
+http://188.166.163.85:8080/Snakes_And_Ladders

 The game is mainly supported by Chrome Browser.